haley-gilmartin/MAIL-SORT/README.md

 we need to use vectors and/or langchain to cut costs and code for efficiency of data recall (do we actually though?
 I need to create a detailed outline to really breakdown how this is going to work)

+On the topic of vector processing:

+Read emails as they come in : AI Feed (Topic, intentions, type, people) > Vector storage. <--- that query list needs some futher consideration

+Recall:
+1. Keyword extraction > GMail API search function > vector matching
+2. Vector matching by date (whole database) and other metadata
+3. (generate better ideas because those aren't great ngl)

 #### Tasks

 1. clean up code + finish framework